 May 20th, 2015

-I was intent on getting at least some text written for the day before yesterday’s escapade to the park, but then my computer continued acting up, for whatever bizarre reason.
+I was intent on getting at least some text written for the day before yesterday’s escapade to the park, but then my computer continued acting up.
 For some reason launching Facebook and Yahoo is causing my laptop to freeze, which I suspect is to due to some corrupt background file or service, comprising the vast amount of crap that these applications rely on to function.
-If not perfectly synchronized, everything shipwrecks – not just the application but the underlying operating system.
+If not perfectly synchronized, everything shipwrecks – not just the application, but the underlying operating system.
 Given the amount of time I am increasingly wasting on contending with my laptop’s hysterical episodes, the more likely I am to finally make the jump to Ubuntu.

 Once I have finished my writing commitments, it’s time to cross the street and take in some of the great market fare at Taman Seroja, as I have been in the habit of doing for brunch and dinner many of the days I have been staying in Miri.